Crystal Swing

-Crystal Swing are a new wave Country and Western, and Country and Irish showband, from Lisgoold, County Cork, Ireland.
+Crystal Swing are a new wave Country and western, and country and Irish showband, from Lisgoold, County Cork, Ireland.
 The family group is made up of mother Mary Murray-Burke and her children Dervla Burke and Derek Burke.

 The group rose to national fame in February 2010 when a video of "He Drinks Tequila" became a viral 'sensation' after their video was posted by several well-known bloggers including Irish drag performer Panti and comedy writers Robert Popper and Graham Linehan.
 A few days later the video was posted by Sean Moncrieff on the website of Irish radio station Newstalk.
-The video achieved 80,000 hits in four days and as of 2 April 2010 the group's video have collectively received over 1,000,000 hits on YouTube.
-"He Drinks Tequila" gained international recognition on 3 March when American chat show host and American Idol judge Ellen DeGeneres sent a link to the YouTube video on her official Twitter page.
+The video achieved 80,000 hits in four days.
+As of 2 April 2010, the video had received over 1,000,000 hits on YouTube.
+"He Drinks Tequila" gained international recognition on 3 March when American chat show host and American Idol judge Ellen DeGeneres posted a link to the YouTube video on her official Twitter page.
 Despite being offered to perform on Newstalk, Crystal Swing opted to perform on the RTÉ flagship show The Late Late Show.

 On 17 March 2010 (Saint Patrick's Day), US TV host Ellen DeGeneres showed a clip of Crystal Swing on her show, The Ellen DeGeneres Show.

 On 18 March 2010, the single "He Drinks Tequila" entered the Irish Singles Chart at number 18.